 Creating an interactive Seesaw activity is easy with these 5 simple steps!
 These activities can be used year after year for an engaging way to assess student’s knowledge and share student learning with families!

-If you like these backgrounds, you can get them at my TPT store.
+If you like these backgrounds, you can get them at my TPT store or try out a few free!
 They will make it much easier to create these interactive activities!
 If you liked the literacy activities in these images, you can also purchase them from my TPT store.
 All of my math units have seesaw activities now as well!